jacobfreedom/vh-calculation-fix/README.md

 - Use for design‑driven projects with art‑directed layouts and precise Figma specs.
 - Use when your hero, sections, and typography spacing are part of the concept and must remain visually consistent.
 - If your site is a generic or utility‑first boilerplate, minor shifts are fine and you probably don’t need this.
+- Don’t use this for UI‑kit clones, generic marketing templates, or rounded‑button dashboards where small shifts are acceptable.
+- If you hand off pixel‑perfect layouts to picky clients or studios, this saves significant time chasing `vh` bugs across random in‑app browsers.

 ## Why raw `vh` breaks in real apps